Ragu749/Linear-Regression/README.md

 # Linear-Regression
-A class and example script to implement multi-variate linear regression using gradient descent
+A class and example script to implement multiple linear regression using gradient descent